TinySnow/TinySnow.github.io/src/技术/其他资料/PWNCollegeSolutions.md

   - `${random_key}` is the key.
   - `${random_value}` is the corresponding value.
   - etc.
-- When first enter a new level, need execute the level program purely to get the specifically random value before code any solutions.
+- When first enter a new level, maybe need to execute the level program purely to get the specifically random value before coding any solutions.

 ## Program Interaction